 Biotin, or vitamin H is part of the complex B vitamins.
 Along with helping the body metabolize fats and carbohydrates, biotin has been linked to improved hair health and maintaining proper function of the nervous system.
 Though it’s uncommon to have a deficiency in biotin, chronic smokers, alcoholics, pregnant women, those with Crohn’s and/or liver disease and anyone eating a diet loaded with processed foods are most likely to have a deficiency.
 Symptoms often reveal themselves through dry eyes, cracking on the sides of the mouth, scaly skin, depression and hair loss.

-I spoke with registered nutritionist and dietitian, Susan Fyshe for more on why you should ensure you’re getting enough of this essential vitamin.
+I spoke with registered nutritionist and dietitian, Susan Fyshe for more on why you should ensure you’re getting enough of this essential vitamin, found in many nutrient-rich foods, including nuts, fruits, and vegetables.

 1. Strengthen hair and nails